 The first gun law myth we will debunk is the 3-step rule.
 Florida has no 3-step rule.
 Florida Statute 790.25(5) in relevant part states: “It is lawful for a person 18 years of age or older to possess a concealed firearm or other weapon for self-defense or other lawful purpose within the interior of a private conveyance, without a license, if the firearm or other weapon is securely encased or is otherwise not readily accessible for immediate use.”

-To learn more about carrying in your car in Florida without a license, please read our post on the subject: https://thefirearmfirm.com/carrying-a-firearm-in-your-car-without-a-cwfl/
+To learn more about carrying in your car in Florida without a license, please read our post on the carrying a firearm in your car without a cwfl

 A 3-step rule would require the firearm to be 3 -steps away from firing.
 For example: step one, get gun case from glove compartment.
 Step two, Get gun from gun case.
 Step 3.
 Load Gun.
 Florida does not now, nor has it ever had a 3-Step Rule.

 To be securely encased, the firearm must be placed in a closed container.
 The glove box or center console of the car are both acceptable.
 A firearm cannot be placed loosely under a seat or between the seat and center console.

 Florida Gun Law Myth Number Two: THE 21-FOOT RULE

 The second gun law myth that has no basis in Florida law is the 21-Foot Rule.
 The 21-foot rule requires a victim to be within 21-feet of an attacker before the victim can defend themselves.